+- Exhaustion inability to keep up with the group, rapid breathing, mask off face, lack of attention

+- Hyperventilation several deep breaths, unresponsive, unconscious

+- 3. Prevention

-- " Check each person for any medical history - " Avoiding areas close to other water users, particularly those with engines and propellors - " Briefing for early intervention for cramp - " Briefing that the group will stop frequently and the guide will check that everyone is ok on a regular basis - " Stopping anyone who appears to be consciously or unconsciously hyperventilating. - Rescue scenarios - " Tow to shore and recover - " Tow to a boat and recover - Assist and continue if casualty makes a full recovery (cramp, exhaustion) - " Surface first aid on land / boat - " Helicopter recovery
+- Check each person for any medical history

+- Avoiding areas close to other water users, particularly those with engines and propellors

+- Briefing for early intervention for cramp

+- Briefing that the group will stop frequently and the guide will check that everyone is ok on a regular basis

+- Stopping anyone who appears to be consciously or unconsciously hyperventilating.

+- 4. Rescue scenarios

+- Tow to shore and recover

+- Tow to a boat and recover

+- Assist and continue if casualty makes a full recovery (cramp, exhaustion)

+- Surface first aid on land / boat

+- Helicopter recovery